Kia Forum: 1980s

 In 1981, Diana Ross filmed the concert portion of her Diana television special at the Forum, entering the arena through the audience and singing her 1980 Billboard top-five hit "I'm Coming Out".
 Guests included Quincy Jones (who conducted a performance of "Home" from The Wiz) and Michael Jackson, who joined Ross onstage for a performance of her 1980 number-one song "Upside Down".
 The special began with Ross in a photo session atop the Forum in a silver lamé bodysuit with large, silver-lamé wings.
 On December 10, 1981, Devo performed at the Forum during their New Traditionalists tour.
 In April 1982, the Forum was the site of the "Miracle on Manchester", in which the Kings overcame a 5–0 deficit in a first-round Stanley Cup playoff game against the Edmonton Oilers to win 6–5 in overtime.
 With additional upset wins in Games 1 and 5 of the five-game series, the Kings eliminated the heavily favored Oilers to reach the second round.

-In September 1982, on their Hot Space Tour, Queen played their final U.S. concert ever at the Forum.

-Fleetwood Mac played two shows during its Mirage tour on October 21–22, 1982, with Dave Mason opening.
-The shows, originally scheduled for October 4–5, were postponed when Stevie Nicks developed walking pneumonia.
-They were recorded for the band's tour video, which was televised in 1983.

-Sting played the Dream of the Blue Turtles Tour on June 6, 1986, and the Nothing Like the Sun Tour on March 21 and 22, 1988.

-Genesis played five consecutive sold out concerts at the Forum from October 13–17, 1986, during the first leg of their Invisible Touch Tour.

-Mexican boxer Julio César Chávez fought at the venue against Ruben Castillo in 1995, Vernon Buchanan in 1988 and Roger Mayweather in 1989.

-Rock bands AC/DC and Cinderella performed on November 13, 1988.